BEEF LIVER BALLS

 - Beef dog treats should smell like beef

-- Kangaroo dog treats smell like kangaroo.
+- Kangaroo dog treats smell like a kangaroo.

 - Chicken dog treats (smell very little)